 - future political responses to critical risks and vulnerabilities

 - the future of political science and international relations as academic disciplines

-We are building on the successful format introduced in York for PSA 2022, in offering a ‘hybrid’ event whereby paper givers, and others, can attend in person or online.
-This will enable access to PSA members, as well as international scholars, who may find attending an in-person conference challenging.
-We are hoping to welcome approximately 600+ in-person guests and to accommodate up to 300 digital delegates.
+Building on the successful format introduced in York for PSA 2022, we are offering a ‘hybrid’ event whereby paper givers, and others, can attend in person or online.
+Remote attendance will enable access by those PSA members, as well as international scholars, who may find attending an in-person conference challenging.
+We are hoping to welcome approximately 600+ in-person guests and to accommodate up to 200 digital delegates.

 Each panel will be held in a dedicated room at the conference venue, as well as on Zoom, with paper givers delivering their presentations both in-person and online supported by a conference assistant.
-In light of feedback from this year, the Chair (and preferably the Discussant) for each panel must be physically present in the room and we are not planning to accommodate any entirely online panels or panels comprising entirely PhD students.
+In light of feedback from this year, the Chair (and preferably the Discussant) for each panel must be physically present in the room.
+We are not planning to accommodate any entirely online panels or panels comprising entirely PhD students.

-- 1 December to 13 February: Early-Bird registration opens*
+- 1 December to 3 February: Early-Bird registration *

-* Registration fees will be confirmed ahead of the open call for papers.
+* Registration fees will be confirmed ahead of Early-Bird registration.

 Liverpool will provide an ideal location of relevance to the theme of PSA23: a port city that once pointed to the future, fell victim to a global order that it helped create, and whose past and future continually collide in its present-day political debates about heritage versus development.